nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 ### Model-based request type

-We use this whenever there's direct corelation between segments on the URL or incoming payload, and database models.
+We use this whenever there's direct correlation between segments on the URL or incoming payload, and database models.
 The objective is not to ostracize model hydration or represent request fields with object properties, but to centralize the location for optimizing model queries according to controller constraints at each endpoint.

 ```php